James Nieh, Principal Investigator

 leebenvau@gmail.com

-Lee is examining the links between an egg precusor protein, vitellogenin, which is associated with honey bee longevity, health, and immune function and the ability of bees to resist pollutants such as pesticides.
+Lee studied the links between an egg precusor protein, vitellogenin, which is associated with honey bee longevity, health, and immune function and the ability of bees to resist pollutants such as pesticides.

 Spencer Huey, Master's